Brands need a video marketing strategy — this idea isn’t new. What has changed is how important video has become on every platform and channel.

 So … video is cheaper and easier than ever.
 But, between camera equipment to lighting to editing software, the topic of video marketing can still seem pretty complicated.
 That’s why we compiled this guide.

 Continue reading learn everything you need to know about video marketing, or use the links below to jump to a specific section.

 2016 saw a surge in the popularity of video as a content marketing format.
 2017 saw video rise to the top of your marketing tactic list.

-What has 2018 seen?
-In short, 2018 has transformed video from a singular marketing tactic to an entire business strategy.
+What did 2018 seen?
+In short, 2018 transformed video from a singular marketing tactic to an entire business strategy.

 Video as a tactic was likely centralized with your creative team as an one-to-many awareness play, with lots of focus on expensive production and little analysis to show for it.

 Video as a strategy is quite the opposite.
 It’s produced by all teams, in a conversational, actionable, and measurable way.
 Video as a strategy is the future.

 According to a report from HubSpot Research, more than 50% of consumers want to see videos from brands … more than any other type of content.

 Video is useful for more than entertainment, too.
 Video on landing pages is capable of increasing conversion rates by 80%, and the mere mention of the word “video” in your email subject line increases open rates by 19%.
 90% of customers also say videos help them make buying decisions.

 But video hasn’t only transformed how businesses market and consumers shop; it’s also revolutionized how salespeople connect with and convert prospects and how service teams support and delight customers.
 In short, video is incredibly useful throughout the entire flywheel — not just to heighten brand awareness.